pyrxi/pyrxi/README.md

 # pyrxi

-I'm just here to read, don't mind me
+i post here too often

 <!---
 pyrxi/pyrxi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.